bekele242/alx-system_engineering-devops/0x00-shell_basics/README.md

-display the content list of your directory in a long format
+display the content of u diecto in long format